 - Sultan Husayn(1694-1722)

-Due to the rule of the Safavids and due to the specific features of this historical period during the life of them, three cities were chosen as the capital:
+Due to the rule of the Safavids and due to the specific features of this historical period during their life of them, three cities were chosen as the capital:

 Tabriz: This city was the closest Iranian city to the center of the Safavids, Ardebil, which had very little distance to the Ottoman borders

 Qazvin: After defeat in the Chaldoran War and capture of Tabriz by the Ottomans, the Safavids decided to move the capital away from the Ottomans.
 But this is not the only reason for choosing Qazvin.
 The prevalence of some religious beliefs in this region strengthened this theory.

 Esfahan: With the onset of new thinking and the flourishing age of the Safavids, the capital transferred to Isfahan?
 Also, Isfahan had an indicator of geographical location

 Biblical evidence indicates that the Ajichay River flows from the Garden of Eden, placing Tabriz at the gates of paradise.
 The legacy of Tabriz and the Silk Road pedigree are no

 The beginnings of Tabriz is not well documented.
 The first signs of the civilization of the city belong to a burial ground dating to the Iron Age of the 1st millennium BC. that was unearthed in the late 1990s in the northern part of the Blue Mosque.

 This city had its ups and downs in its history.
 But the best historical period of the city belonged to the Mongol Ilkhan period.
-During this period, numerous buildings and structures were built that the most notable of them is Rab-e-Rashidi.
+During this period, numerous buildings and structures were built and the most notable of them is Rab-e-Rashidi.
 The Rashidi Rab(Rab-e-Rashidi) was a small town including a library, school, mosque,

 - Saat Tower: (clock tower), Saat Sq., Emam Ave.
 Saat Tower is the symbol of Tabriz.
 It was used as the main office of the municipality of the city.